poonam2710/AQI-Prediction-Model-AICTE-Cycle-4/README.md

 # AQI-Prediction-Model-AICTE-Cycle-4
-This repo is for learning AICTE Cycle 4
+This repo is for learning AQI Prediction Model AICTE Cycle 4